raspine/vim-breakgutter/README.md

 When combined with [vim-target](http://github.com/raspine/vim-target) I can launch gdb with the executable target loaded as well:
 ```
-" start a gdb session in a separate terminal
+" start a gdb session in a separate terminal with target loaded as well
 nnoremap <leader>g :exec "!urxvt -e gdb " .
 FindCMakeTarget() .
 GetGdbBreakpointArgs()<cr>

 ```